OWASP/www-chapter-algiers/tab_sponsorship.md

 ## Sponsorship Opportunities with our Chapter ##

 The Algiers OWASP Chapter can offer your company several sponsorship opportunities.
 If you are interested in taking advantage in any of these opportunities, please contact the chapter leaders.
+Reach out: Algiers-Leaders@OWASP.org

 <hr/>